 - Learn about where to find pediatric brain tumor clinical trials, and what questions to ask before enrolling.

 The community chat is a live video discussion focused on a different area or topic of interest to the community.
 All community chats are moderated to facilitate an open dialogue and participants will have an opportunity to ask questions and interact with others through our text-based chat room.

 Cancer-Mom and Pediatric Brain Tumor Advocate

 Jaime Banks is a former communications consultant/writer/editor.
 Jaime's son was diagnosed with a malignant germ cell tumor at age thirteen.
 His treatments included intensive chemotherapy, proton beam radiation, surgery, and tandem bone marrow transplant.
 Ten years later, her son is 23 and remains in remission.

 Since her son's recovery, Jaime has dedicated herself to raising awareness and supporting other cancer parents.

-Senior Director of Research, National Brain Tumor Society
+Chief Research Officer, National Brain Tumor Society

 Suzanne Baker, PhD